venc0707/YT-Lite-Tunnel-/README.md

 ## Project status & costs

-The public server's live status, traffic usage, and monthly running costs are shown on the [landing page](#).
+The public server's live status, traffic usage, and monthly running costs are shown on the [landing page](https://venc0707.github.io/YT-Lite-Tunnel-/).
 The project is fully volunteer-funded — it stays online as long as donations cover hosting costs.

 If you'd like to support the public server, see the **Support the project** section on the landing page, or the donation link there.

 ## Contributing

 Issues and pull requests are welcome.
 If you find a bug or have a feature request, open an issue — or reach out on [Telegram](https://t.me/+s87tEkPayo9iOWFi), we reply there.

-## License

-MIT — see [LICENSE](LICENSE) for details.